 The intrastate exemption applies to securities offerings which are confined to a single state and which are purely local in nature.
 The scope of the intrastate exemption is extremely narrow, and even though the offering is exempt from federal regulation, it is subject to state law requirements.
-To qualify for the intrastate exemption, the securities must be part of an issue that is offered and sold only to residents of a single state.
+To qualify for the intrastate exemption, under Rule 147, the securities must be part of an issue that is offered and sold only to residents of a single state.
 The issuer must be a resident of the same state and must have its principal place of business there.
+Under Rule 147A the issuer need not be organized in that state.
 If the issuer is a corporation it also must be incorporated in that state.
 There are restrictions on subsequent sales of the securities, and the issuer must take certain precautions against interstate offers and sales.